-High Point Regional Announces First Use of Miniature Cardiac Monitor, Reveal LINQ™ ICM
+High Point Medical Center Announces First Use of Miniature Cardiac Monitor, Reveal LINQ™ ICM

-High Point Regional has become among the first hospitals in the region to implant the Medtronic Reveal LINQ Insertable Cardiac Monitor (ICM) System in a patient, the smallest implantable cardiac monitoring device available.
+High Point Medical Center has become among the first hospitals in the region to implant the Medtronic Reveal LINQ Insertable Cardiac Monitor (ICM) System in a patient, the smallest implantable cardiac monitoring device available.

 The Reveal LINQ ICM is approximately one-third the size of a AAA battery, making it more than 80 percent smaller than other ICMs.
 While significantly smaller, the device is part of a powerful system that allows physicians to continuously and wirelessly monitor a patient’s heart for up to three years, with 20 percent more data memory than its larger predecessor, Reveal® XT.